sizezero/qmk_firmware/kleemann.md

     make reviung/reviung41:default
     make reviung/reviung41:kleemann

-Press reset to bring up the USB drive.
+Long press the reset button to bring up the USB drive.

 Copy the compiled `.uf2` file in the QMK root directory to the flash drive.